 I’ll be the first to admit that today’s DSLRs do a pretty fine job on automatic.
-Just set it and forget it.
+Set it and forget it.
 The camera’s onboard computer does all the calculations, averages out the exposure values in a scene and- voilà !- you have a nice photo.
 Coupled with autofocus, you will almost always come back with a decent photo.

 If you were to measure how much of the foreground and background is in focus you would be referring to the depth of field of the image.
 And that’s where knowing how to shoot in aperture priority comes in handy.
 The rule is this; as the aperture decreases in size, the depth of field increases.
 Think of squinting.
 When we squint, we reduce the opening in the diaphragm of our eyes so that the scene appears to be more in focus.